uchicago-capp-30320/capp-connect/docs/endpoints/general.md

 ## Profiles

-- Get a list of names for filtering
+- Get a list of names for filter/search
 - Get all profiles
 - Get one profile, based on user_name
-- Get all profiles that have X tag
+- Get all profiles that have X tag (filter/search)
 - Update profile, only if the user is the owner
 - Delete profile, only if the user is the owner